mcdafydd/scini-cockpit/README.md

 ** NOTE: the named volume is only loaded into the openrov container to work in this environment.
 If you want to make changes to containers other than openrov-cockpit, be careful not to lose changes made inside the writeable, non-persistent layer of a container without a named volume. **

+## Learning And Troubleshooting from the Network

+The network traffic flowing between containers can be a great way to diagnose problems you might be working.

+After starting the dev environent, from the host, run:

+`tcpdump -i any -s0 -w debug.pcap`

+After capturing some traffic, hit CTRL-C, then view the packet capture using Wireshark.
+Traffic on port 3000 will show you websocket MQTT client traffic, port 1883 will show you the imgsrv-mock container MQTT traffic from `mqttclient`, port 50000 will show you the serial payloads (PRO4 protocol) flowing between the imgsrv-mock containers and serial-tester container(s).

 ## Using a Real Elphel Camera

 If you have an Elphel 353 camera on your local network, you may use it by changing the IP address in the `command:` line of the openrov service in `docker-compose.dev.yml`.